HEPA vs Ionic Air Purifier: Why HEPA Wins (2026)

 FAQ

-Are ionic air purifiers actually dangerous?
+Do ionic air purifiers produce ozone?

-Will an air purifier help with wildfire smoke?
+Can a HEPA air purifier help with wildfire smoke?